cmu-jsa/JSA-web/src/routes/matsuri/index.md

 Enjoy the event to its fullest by paying attention to the details we've put in!

-We are also proud to announce that the profits we make at this event will be donated to Minato Junior High school in Ishinomaki, Japan.
+We are also proud to announce that the profits we make at this event will be donated to the Red feather Community Chest in Japan.
-The school lost their whole campus due to the East Japan Earthquake and Tsunami of March 11, 2011.
+The organization helps people affected by natural disasters, all over Japan.

 ## When, Where